-On Sunday, April 7 Ability Fest will once again take over the Coburg Velodrome.
+On Saturday, April 4, Ability Fest will once again take over Coburg Velodrome.
 The festival launched in 2018 with the aim of bringing live music to everyone, no matter their ability.
 This is a fully accessible music festival with viewing platforms available for wheelchair users, companion ticketing, Auslan translators, quiet zones and plenty of accessible toilets.

-Last year Ability Fest raised just under $200,000 towards the Dylan Alcott Foundation, an organisation helping young people with disabilities fulfill their potential through grants, scholarships and mentoring.
-If the name Dylan Alcott sounds familiar, that's because Alcott is one of Australia’s top Paralympians as well as a Triple J presenter, disability advocate and champion wheelchair crowdsurfer.
+One hundred per cent of proceeds from Ability Fest will go towards the Dylan Alcott Foundation, helping 4.3 million young Australians currently living with a mental or physical disability.
+If the name Dylan Alcott sounds familiar, that's because Alcott is one of Australia’s top Paralympians, a ten-time Grand Slam winner, Triple J presenter, disability advocate, and champion wheelchair crowd surfer.